A Completely Biased Review of Twilight

 I would hesitantly term this book “best” of the series.

-I like that Meyer actually made an interesting contribution to vampire literature: in her version, each vampire develops kind of a special power, generally associated with a trait that they had when they were human.
+I like that Meyer actually made an interesting contribution to vampire literature: in her version, each vampire develops a kind of special power, generally associated with a trait that they had when they were human.

 Hence, Edward can read minds, Emmett is essentially a juiced up vamp.
 It certainly doesn’t make up for the way she screwed up vampires otherwise, but it was a nice little twist.